apoorvnjit/Weather/README.md

 ![Example screenshot](/.img.Screenshot_3.PNG)

 ## Technologies
-* Tech 1 - version 1.0
+* Swift - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* MVVM
+*Autolayout

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.

-## Code Examples
-Show examples of usage:
-`put-your-code-here`
+While running in simulator make sure you set your location for the device.

 ## Features

-List of features ready and TODOs for future development
-* Awesome feature 1
+* User can get  weather of the cities which are available with openweather API.
 * Awesome feature 2
 * Awesome feature 3

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* We can add city list json to cehck if that city is available in thier list, it can be done in future

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Completed

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+inspired by Apple map.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by Apoorva Reed. [@apoorvareed](apoorva.reed@gmail.com) - feel free to contact me!